Table of Content

-Here’s a safe way to get started with the Surya Namaskar.
+Here’s a safe way to get started with the Surya Namaskar steps.
 All you need is yourself, an empty stomach and a mat.
-If you have medical conditions or are unsure about whether you can attempt the Surya Namaskar, please do consult with your doctor/physician first.
+If you have medical conditions or are unsure about whether you can attempt the Surya Namaskar steps, please do consult with your doctor/physician first.

 If you are completely new to Yoga or have last practised the Surya Namasakar a long time ago, you should start with familiarising yourself with the 12 individual moves first.
-Start with the beginner variation that is shown in this video.
+Start with the beginner variation of the Surya Namaskar steps that is shown in this video.

 A few important points:

 To start with, it’s likely that you’re not able to go as deep in some of the poses or you need to stop after every repetition.
 That’s perfectly ok.

 Do the Surya Namaskar at a pace that is comfortable for you.

 While the video may make it look smooth and effortless, I assure you that it’s hard work!